 Accessing the Service Processor

-Once the Service Processor has been set up there’s two ways to access it.
+Once the Service Processor has been set up there are two ways to access it.
 The most common way is to SSH to the Service Processor IP address, and log in with the admin account.

-We can also press control-G if we're in a console session.
+We can also press CTRL-G if we're in a console session.
 To get back to the normal console session, we press control-D to break out.

 When you log in to the SP, you're not at the ONTAP command line.
 You're at the Service Processor command line which is a different CLI with monitoring commands.